-Check the electrical resistance of the sensor between the green
+Check the electrical resistance of the sensor between the

-(-) and white (+) wire.
-Use a multimeter at the 1000 Ω range.
+(-) and (+) wire of the pyranometers.
+Use a multimeter at the 200 Ω range.
 Measure the sensor resistance first with one polarity, than reverse the polarity.
 Take the average value.
 The typical resistance of the wiring is 0.1 Ω/m .
-Typical resistance should be the typical sensor resistance of 100 to 200 Ω plus 1.5 Ω for the total resistance of two wires (back and forth) of each 5 m.
+Typical resistance should be the typical sensor resistance of 50 to 100 Ω plus 1.5 Ω for the total resistance of two wires (back and forth) of each 5 m.
 Infinite resistance indicates a broken circuit; zero or a low resistance indicates a short circuit.

-Check if the sensor reacts to light: put the multimeter at its most sensitive range of DC voltage measurement, typically the 100 x 10-3 VDC range or lower.
-Expose the sensor to strong light source, for instance a 100 W light bulb at 1 x 10-1 m distance.
-The signal should read $> 2 \times 10^{-3} \text{ V}$ now.
+Check if the sensor reacts to light: put the multimeter at its most sensitive range of DC voltage measurement, typically the 100 x 10 $^{-3}$ VDC range or lower.
+Expose the sensor to strong light source, for instance a 100 W light bulb at 1 x 10 $^{-1}$ m distance.
+The signal should read > 2 x 10 $^{-3}$ V now.
 Darken the sensor either by putting something over it or switching off the light.
-The instrument voltage output should go down and within one minute approach 0 V. Check the data acquisition by applying a 1 x 10-6 V source to it in the 1 x 10-6 V range.
-Check the condition of the connectors (on chassis as well as the cable).
+The instrument voltage output should go down and within one minute approach 0 V.

+Check the data acquisition by applying a 1 x 10^{-6} V source to it in the 1 x 10^{-6} V range.

-The sensor signal is unrealistically high or low.
+The sensor signal is unrealistically high or low

-Note that night-time signals may be negative (down to -5 W/m2 on clear windless nights), due to zero offset a.
+Note that night-time signals of upfacing pyranometers may be negative (down to 5 W/m2 on clear windless nights), due to zero offset a.